python-doc-ja/py27-intl/howto/unicode.rst

 Version 1.02: posted August 16 2005.
 Corrects factual errors.

+Version 1.03: posted June 20 2010.
+Notes that Python 3.x is not covered,
+and that the HOWTO only covers 2.x.

+.. comment Describe Python 3.x support (new section? new document?)
 .. comment Additional topic: building Python w/ UCS2 or UCS4 support
 .. comment Describe obscure -U switch somewhere?
 .. comment Describe use of codecs.StreamRecoder and StreamReaderWriter